 Reason

 Proposed modification as a regional hub for this industry.
 The policy is considered to have a negative effect upon Waste (11) as all new development creates waste, either through construction or on going occupation of premises.
-Given the scale of development proposed, the amount of waste likely to be generated cannot be overlocked, however the negative effect is not predicted as being significant when measured against the baseline which identifies generally positive waste reduction and recycling rates.
-Given that the adopted Norfolk County Council (Mainerals and Waste Plan provides on going waste recycling and treatment capacity, the negative effect is likely to be continue to be suitably managed.
-The policy is also predicated as having a negative effect upon Air Quality (15) as new development is expected to increase the number of car trips to and from the town centre thereby exacerbating and quality is also predicated as having a negative effect lies in the declaration of an Air Quality Management Area (AQMA) in the town centre as this would fundamentally bring future development to a standstill.
-Whilst this remains a distinct possibility given the potential rise in noxious emissions from traffic, the development of the varietion that key transport infrastructure upgrades and better public transport provision will be implemented through the Plan and potentially improve air quality and avoid the declaration of an AQMA in the town centre.
-This is expected to overcome the policy giving rise to a significant negative effect although air quality levels should continue to be monitored prior to the development of the waterfront to gauge the likely impact.
-The policy appraisal predicted positive effects towards the Revitalisation of Town Centres (21) in the long term given the intended delivery of 5,050sqm of new retail floorspace, however the lack of darity and identification of town centre sites for retail in the baseline) may lead to an increase in edge of centre sites and an ever increasing possibility that existing out of centre
+Given the scale of development proposed, the amount of waste likely to be generated cannot be overlooked, however the negative effect is not predicted as being significant when measured against the baseline which identifies generally positive waste reduction and recycling rates.
+Given that the adopted Norfolk county Countil (Minerals and) Waste Plan provides on going waste recycling and treatment capacity, the negative effect is likely to be continue to be suitably managed.
+The policy is also predicated as having a negative effect upon Air Quality (15) as new development is expected to increase the number of car trips to and from the town centre thereby exacerbating and quality is used in the baseline.
+Whilst air quality levels remain poor, the tipping point quantily is considered in the baseline.
+Whilst air quality levels remain poor, the tipping point quantily is centre as this would fundamentally bring future development to a standstill.
+Whilst this remains a distinct possibility given the potential rise in noxious emissions from traffic, the development of the waterfront is not expected to occur until later in the plan period, by which time there is the expectation that key transport infrastructure upgrades and better public transport provision will be implemented through the Plan and potentially improve air quality and avoid the declaration of an AQMA in the town centre.
+This is expected to overcome the policy giving rise to a significant negative effect although air quality impact.
+The policy appraisal predicted positive effects towards the Revitalisation of Town centres (21) in the development of the waterfront to gauge the likely impact.
+The policy appraisal predicted positive effects towards the Short to medium ten live nower the lack of centre sites will seek expansion.
+The recall in the baseli

 Policy/ Paragraph

 Page

-Ref Page 274 of 286
+Ref Page 276 of 294